mikelee1313/Unlicensed-OneDrive-Report/README.md

 > Microsoft began enforcing this policy on **January 27, 2025**.
 > Reference: [Unlicensed OneDrive accounts](https://learn.microsoft.com/en-us/sharepoint/unlicensed-onedrive-accounts)

-This script scans the entire tenant, identifies both populations of unlicensed OneDrive accounts, calculates exactly where each account is in the Day 60 / Day 93 timeline, and exports a prioritized CSV report.
+This script scans the entire tenant, identifies **three populations** of unlicensed OneDrive accounts, calculates exactly where each account is in the Day 60 / Day 93 timeline, and exports a prioritized CSV report.

 ---